All Episodes

 And it fits right in line with all of the stuff that you've heard over the years about what you shouldn't eat.

-So I fully expect the death certificate will mention the cause of death as eight adult beverages, two orders of fried king prawns, and a large portion of Foie Gras.
+So I fully expect the death certificate will mention the cause of death as eight adult beverages, two orders of fried king prawns, and a large portion of foie gras.

-Now, if you'd have had a heart attack, the autopsy has confirmed a massive heart attack.
+Now as we had a heart attack, the autopsy has confirmed a massive heart attack.

-Let me tell you something.
+Well, I thought, let me tell you something.

-I bet what I'll bet you a thousand people could go eat that exact meal tonight and survive it.
+I'll bet you a thousand people could go eat that exact meal tonight and survive it.

 What do you think of that?